PBSW/Databases-For-Developers-Synopsis/Methodology.md

 ## Test cases
 Test cases for queries that could be used in a real world application

-### Retrieve user
-- Test a single table getting a single value.

 ### Retrieve all lists for a given user
 - Test one-to-many retrieval.